microsoft/FluidFramework/packages/tools/fetch-tool/README.md

 # @fluid-tools/fetch-tool

 Connection using ODSP or routerlicious driver to dump the messages or snapshot information on the server.
-In order to connect to ODSP, the clientID and clientSecret must be set as environment variables login__microsoft__clientId and login__microsoft__secret, respectively.
+In order to connect to ODSP, the clientID must be set as the environment variable `login__microsoft__clientId`.
 If you have access to the keyvault this can be done by running [this tool](../../../tools/getkeys).

 ## Usage